 Babies (0-1 years), Children (4-12 years)

 Many of the rooms and suites in the main villa have additional bedrooms, space for extra beds, or sofabeds for 1-2 children.
-If you want a bit more flexibility, choose one of the maisonettes or cottages.
+If you want a bit more flexibility, choose one of the maisonettes or villas.
 They come in a range of sizes and bedroom configurations, and most have a combination of twin and double rooms that work well for those travelling with kids.
-The sets of rooms in La Fonte are handy for those staying with another family or grandparents, and many have kids’ sleeping areas on mezzanines.
+La Fonte is good for those staying with another family or grandparents, and many rooms have kids’ sleeping areas on mezzanines.

 Babysitting in the evenings is available with a bit of notice.

 Remember baby and child equipment may be limited or need pre-booking